vidyasagarchamle/DePolls---Base/README.md

 # DePolls - Web3 Native Polling Platform

-DePolls is a decentralized polling platform built on Ethereum that allows users to create, vote on, and manage polls in a transparent and secure manner.
+DePolls is a decentralized polling platform built on Base that allows users to create, vote on, and manage polls in a transparent and secure manner.

 ## Features